what marketers need to know about google analytics 4.

-How Google Analytics 4 is Different and Why Marketers Should Upgrade
+How Google Analytics 4 Is Different And Why Marketers Should Upgrade

 Google’s newest tool, Google Analytics 4 (GA4), has an ambitious objective to replace older versions, but it will also be a drastic change in the approach marketers take to collect and report on data.
 Since its launch in October 2020, Google Analytics 4 has received mixed reviews from fellow marketers.
 For some, GA4 represents a necessary step away from broad, counting number KPIs and towards more meaningful metrics that help marketers better identify and understand their best and most important user audiences.
 Others see GA4 as a poor over-simplification of multiple reporting tools that isn’t more exceptional than any of them in their own right.